dayton-outar/shillings/docs/VALUATION.md

 $$\huge{Enterprise Value in Year T = V_T^L = { FCF_{T + 1} \over r_{wacc} - g } }$$

-## Valuing Real Estate
- - ...

 ## Further Reading

 1. Corporate Finance: The Core, Global Edition by Jonathan Berk, Peter Demarzo
 2. The Intelligent Investor by Benjamin Graham, David Clark
 3. Warren Buffett and the Interpretation of Financial Statements by Mary Buffett
-4. The Site Book by Richard M. Fenker *
 5. Investment Valuation by Aswath Damodaran
 6. Investment Banking by Joshua Rosenbaum and Joshua Pearl
-7. How to Measure Anything by Douglas W. Hubbard *
 8. Introduction to Financial Accounting by Charles T. Horngren
 9. Financial Shenanigans by Howard M. Schilit
 10. [How Investors Can Use Adjusted Funds From Operations (AFFO) to Measure REIT Performance](https://www.millionacres.com/real-estate-investing/reits/how-to-use-affo-to-meaure-reit-performance/)